modern-sapien/javascript-quiz-project/README.md

 Step 5.
 Creating an object for the high scores to go into through a submit button & then having them show up once that button is clicked.

 Step 6.
-Clearing scores dynamically from the page and deleting.
+Clearing scores dynamically from the page and returning to the beginning of the quiz.

 # ==========================================================